Religion in Cuba: Santeria

 They were educated and trusted to perform skilled labor and given a great deal of responsibility.
 They served in several diverse jobs, which acted as a catalyst for the syncretism of Santeria with Catholicism and Christianity.
 Not every slave in Cuba complied with the employment of slavery.
 Cimarrones, as the Cuban slave owners labeled them, was a group of slaves who fled captivity and formed communities consisting of thousands of people.
 They took refuge in the wilderness and the mountains of Cuba where they maintained the practice of Santeria.
 They were considered a very serious threat to the colonial government's hold on slavery and oppression.

 The Cimarrones were able to elude capture and provide aid and shelter to other escaped slaves.
 Over time, they developed the means to communicate with other surrounding secret camps via the plantation slaves and friendly White Cubans.
 Other slaves and freemen who lived in rural areas formed secret societies and groups in which they exercised their religious beliefs of Santeria out of public view to avoid colonial reform and oppression.
 After the abolishment of slavery Palenque, the Cimarrones establishment was converted into a town named El Cobre after surviving for fifty years.

 In the religion of Santeria, the emphasis on conscious existence binds the understanding of nature, the higher powers, and the channels of lineage together through ritual practice and clairvoyance.
 The circle is a symbol that is divided into three sections that begin at the core with people and extend out into two other sections being ancestors and finally divinities.
 The significance of people at the inner core stand to represent the present day of existence and understanding in the form of perception within the individual as he or she can interpret the information surrounding them.

 The outer layer of the ancestor represents the heritable understanding that the individual carries with them as a source of how and why to interpret values of perception within a given realm.
 The outmost layer that represents divinity is the value of knowledge, direction, and understanding that is acquired from Orishas and personal experience.
 The existence the circle represents is not a fixed plain of understanding but stands as an interchangeable ever-evolving and rotating sense of awareness and being.
 Santeria lineage is structured in the connection through Sibs (a group of kin) with each Sib being traced back to a common male ancestor linking the bloodlines to the religion.
 "There were three different routes for the transmission of Orisha worship.
 A child could inherit an Orisha from either its mother or father and continue their worship of it.
 In this case, a triangular relationship existed between the child, the parent, and the Orisha."

-A breakdown of the followers of Afro-Cuban religions showed that most practitioners of Palo Mayombe were black and dark brown-skinned, most practitioners of Vodú were medium brown and light brown-skinned, and most practitioners of Santeria were light brown and white-skinned.